GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 3. External or internal use of nmap will generate an ICMP NMAP PING alert.

 Your must test each of these criteria during a single snort session, i.e., if you change a snort rule, or port mirroring, you must restart your tests.
+- Make sure you CLEAR the history for Hank/Mary before accessing the confidential website.
 Submission
 =====
 After finishing the lab, go to the terminal on your Linux system that was used to start the lab and type: